vrtmrz/obsidian-livesync/updates.md

 - 0.15.3 Fixed the issue about locking/unlocking remote database while rebuilding in the wizard.
 - 0.15.4 Fixed issues about asynchronous processing (e.g., Conflict check or hidden file detection)
 - 0.15.5 Add new features for setting Self-hosted LiveSync up more easier.
+- 0.15.6 File tracking logic has been refined.

 ### 0.14.1
 - The target selecting filter was implemented.